by-JD/sonic_method/README.md

 2. How to install

-- thread a wet tissue through holes in the  bottle of a small pot
+- thread a wet tissue through holes in the bottom of a small pot
 - fill a pot with soil
 - plant a seed
 - install the pot to a 1/2 cup of water